kroxylicious/kroxylicious/DEV_GUIDE.md

 * `KROXYLICIOUS_VERSION`: version of kroxylicious to be used.
 Default value: `0.4.0-SNAPSHOT`
 * `KAFKA_VERSION`: kafka version to be used.
 Default value: `3.6.0`
 * `STRIMZI_URL`: url where to download strimzi.
 Default value: `khttps://strimzi.io/install/latest?namespace=kafka`
+* `SKIP_TEARDOWN`: variable for development purposes to avoid keep deploying and deleting deployments each run.
+Default value: `false`

 ### Launch system tests
 First of all, the code must be compiled and the distribution artifacts created: